Spring 2025 Curriculum Committee Meeting Times and Location:

 To Propose A New Course

-• SUBMIT your new course initiation form and any supporting documentation electronically to your division's Curriculum Chair with a clear subject line such as CDE 624 New Course Docs.
+• SUBMIT your new course initiation form and any supporting documentation electronically to your area's Curriculum Chair with a clear subject line such as CDE 624 New Course Docs.

 • Once your course proposal receives approval by the Curriculum Committee (email will come from the Curriculum Chair), use the New Course Entry Guidelines and other resources to create your Course Outline in Curriqunet META.